jamesmoonusa/Challenge_2/README.md

 - **BUT** refactoring code can consmue lots of time and effort to improve, and the improvement might not effective as much as expected.
 For example a Macro runs 1 sec, and after spending days on the code Macro runds now 0.5 sec.
 Saving 0.5 Sec was worth to do as spending **DAYS**?
 The answer could be depends on cases, but definielty this should be one of factor that need to be consider when we do **Refactoring**

 ### Summary for our VBA
--There was a signficant reduce on Original VBA run time and readability as refactoring the code -
+- There was a signficant reduce on Original VBA run time and readability as refactoring the code
+- As stated on summary for refactoring, it is questionable that 'is this refacorting nessessary?'